qureno/qureno-vanitygen/README.md

 A list of all the supported crypto coins will be output.

 Choose your coin from the list noting the ARGUMENT needed for the coin located in the left hand column.
-For LBRY it is simply LBRY.
+For QRN it is simply QRN.
 For Bitcoin it is BTC.
 Etc...

-**Now lets generate a LBRY address with the prefix "bTEST":**
+**Now lets generate a LBRY address with the prefix "aasda":**
-Linux CPU: `./vanitygen -C LBRY -o results.txt -i -k bTEST`
+Linux CPU: `./vanitygen -C QRN -o results.txt -i -k aasda`
-Linux GPU: `./oclvanitygen -C LBRY -o results.txt -i -k bTEST`
+Linux GPU: `./oclvanitygen -C QRN -o results.txt -i -k aasda`
-Windows CPU: `vanitygen.exe -C LBRY -o results.txt -i -k bTEST`
+Windows CPU: `vanitygen.exe -C QRN -o results.txt -i -k aasda`
-Windows GPU: `oclvanitygen.exe -C LBRY -o results.txt -i -k bTEST`
+Windows GPU: `oclvanitygen.exe -C QRN -o results.txt -i -k aasda`

- * `-C LBRY` : Chooses the LBRY coin
+ * `-C QRN` : Chooses the QRN coin
  * `-o results.txt` : saves the matches to results.txt
  * `-i` : case-Insensitive(do not add this flag to match exact case)
  * `-k` : keep going even after match is found(do not add this flag to stop after the first match)
- * `bTEST` : the address you are searching for(LBRY addresses start with "b")
+ * `aasda` : the address you are searching for(QRN addresses start with "a")

 ------
 Fix libcrypto.so.1.0.2 error(Debian, Ubuntu)